-The bar we were in was one of my favorite places in Fort Worth, due almost solely to its history.
-There since 1910, the cocktail joint became a "pharmacy" during the Prohibition era and operated an underground speakeasy that entire time.
-Today the bar above ground also operates a bar below ground in that same speakeasy, and just like back in the 20s, you have to have a password to get into it.
+Thompson' Bar, truthfully, was one of my favorite places in Fort Worth due almost solely to its history.
+Built in 1910, the cocktail joint became a "pharmacy" during the Prohibition era and operated an underground speakeasy that entire time.
+Today the bar above ground also operates a bar below ground in that same speakeasy, and just like back in the 20s, the owners make you have a password to get in.

-My friend and I decided to take our drinks downstairs to that speakeasy (I believe the password on that day was "Cary Grant"), and once settled into that even darker space lit only by candles on the wall and the red light of the bar, we decided to move on to heavier discussion.
-Somehow or other, our debate over morality and personal ethics commenced not long thereafter.
+My friend and I ultimately decided to take our drinks downstairs to that speakeasy (I believe the password on that day was "Cary Grant"), and once we settled into that familiar dark space lit only by candles on the wall and the red light of the bar, we decided to move on to heavier discussion, which, somehow or other (it's a bit of a haze), became centered around the subjects of morality and personal ethics.